 We updated screenshots of the NTPS portal to show their finalized versions.
 The list of these updates is provided below as Attachment 2.
 The following text was removed from the Appendix C title page:

-A screenshot of the study homepage and several other pages in the website are provided here as examples.

-An OMB package has been submitted for usability testing of the portal; a subsequent change request will be submitted upon completion of the testing, if any revisions to the portal are made.

 Attachment 1

 List of updates/corrections made to the approved in June 2018 (OMB# 1850-0598 v.18) NTPS 2017-18 Questionnaires in Part C and Appendix B: